starkindustries/laptop-hacking-coffee/Pwn/ChamberOfSecrets/README.md

 Program received signal SIGSEGV, Segmentation fault.
 ```

-Set a breakpoint at the `chamberOfSecrets` function call then step into the function:
+Set a breakpoint at the `chamberOfSecrets` function call.
+Run with payload then step into the function:
 ```
 0x555555554b70 <main+68>    call   0x55555555484a <chamberOfSecrets>
 ...